-A judge on Tuesday postponed the sentencing of Pedro Hernandez for the murder of six-year-old Etan Patz at least until April to give the defense time to prepare a motion challenging the verdict on the basis of possible jury contamination.
+A judge on Tuesday postponed the sentencing of Pedro Hernandez for the murder of six-year-old Etan Patz at least until April to give the defense time to prepare a motion challenging his Feb.
+14 conviction on the basis of possible jury contamination.

 Defense lawyers are pursuing reports in Newsday and elsewhere about one juror who said court officers at the monthslong retrial told the panel that members of a previous hung jury were attending.
 Members of the previous jury, which deadlocked for conviction 11-1 in 2015, sat with Etan’s father during the retrial.

 Manhattan Supreme Court Judge Maxwell Wiley, who had ruled that the new jury wasn’t supposed to know about the earlier trial, said the defense should file motions to overturn the verdict next month and he would try to rule by April 4.